Directed By: Carl Theodor Dreyer

 Trivia: This film was believed lost until a complete print was found in the closet of a mental institution in Oslo, Norway

 My labeling The Passion of Joan of Arc a ‘perfect’ film will undoubtedly raise a few eyebrows, yet I firmly believe it to be the case.
-With this film, Dreyer transcended standard cinema, rising instead to a level of artistic accomplishment to which few others ascend.
-Perhaps most amazing of all, The Passion of Joan of Arc not only reached that level, but continues to rest there comfortably...all these years later.
+With this movie, Dreyer transcended standard cinema, rising instead to a level of artistic accomplishment few others ever reach.
+Perhaps most amazing of all, The Passion of Joan of Arc not only reached that level, but continues to rest there comfortably all these years later.

 My labeling The Passion of Joan of Arc a ‘perfect’ film will undoubtedly raise a few eyebrows, yet I firmly believe it to be the case.
-With this film, Dreyer transcended standard cinema, rising instead to a level of artistic accomplishment to which few others ascend.
-Perhaps most amazing of all, The Passion of Joan of Arc not only reached that level, but continues to rest there comfortably...all these years later.
+With this movie, Dreyer transcended standard cinema, rising instead to a level of artistic accomplishment few others ever reach.
+Perhaps most amazing of all, The Passion of Joan of Arc not only reached that level, but continues to rest there comfortably all these years later.